Belconnen, Australian Capital Territory: Demographics

-Political representation
+Politics

-For the purposes of Australian federal elections for the House of Representatives, Belconnen is in the Division of Fenner.
+For the purposes of Australian federal elections for the House of Representatives, Belconnen is in the divisions of Fenner and Canberra.

 For the purposes of Australian Capital Territory elections for the ACT Legislative Assembly, Belconnen is in the Ginninderra electorate.

 Geology

 Belconnen has the highest density of different kinds of rocks outcropping of any Canberra suburb.
 It is at the intersection of two faults that form an X shape across Canberra.
 These are the Deakin Fault and the Winslade Fault.
 Green grey rhyodacite of the Walker Volcanics is in the south along Belconnen Way.
 Deakin Volcanics purple rhyodacite is around the north end of Josephson St. Deakin Volcanics green grey and purple rhyodacite goes east from Lathlain Dr to Chandler St. Grey green dacite and quartz andesite Hawkins Volcanics is in a strip from the north west corner heading south east between two branches of the Deakin fault to around Chandler St and Hennessey St. A porphyry of Green-grey Dacitic intrusive containing large white Feldspar crystals is west of Eastern Valley Way and in between the two arms of Lake Ginninderra.
 Glebe Farm Adamellite intrusion is found to the south and east of Lake Ginninderra.
 Ordovician Pittman Formation greywacke is in the extreme south east and far north east of the town centre.
 Calcareous Shale from the Yass Subgroup is to the west of Lake Ginninderra.
 Dark grey and black laminated shale from the Acton Shale member is found on the west side of the Diddams Close Park in between the two arms of the lake.